probhask/cineland/README.md

 - **hooks/**: Custom React hooks.
 - **index.css**: Global CSS for the project.
 - **main.tsx**: The entry point for the React application.
-- **pages/**: Contains route-based components, likely representing different views such as search results, movie details, etc.
+- **pages/**: Contains route-based components, representing different views such as search results, movie details, etc.
 - **routes/**: Manages the routing for the application, connecting URLs to pages.
 - **types/**: TypeScript type definitions for strong typing.
 - **utils/**: Utility functions for common tasks.